-During the darkest times in my life, I've always found solace in creative endeavours.
+During the darkest times in my life, I've always found solace in creative endeavors.
 Over a 14 year marriage to a very violent man, I channeled everything I had into creative light.
 It helped me survive.
 I painted so much that I had a storage room filled with paintings.
-One night, knowing how much painting brought me solace, the man I was married to took them all and destroyed them, along with my easle, paints and brushes.
+One night, knowing how much painting brought me solace, the man I was married to took them all and destroyed them, along with my easel, paints and brushes.

 Only a few paintings survived.